Contents

 Mexican food is a delight to the senses at any time but we found that Morelia and its numerous restaurants, cafes and bars topped the list for us.

-On Sundays ensure you visit the local cafes around the Jardin de las Rosas and whilst you sip a cold beer whilst watching the locals’ sketch.
+On Sundays ensure you visit the local cafes around the Jardin de las Rosas and whilst you sip a cold beer watch the locals’ sketch in one of the many sketching classes.

 Built in 1785 with 253 arches, and stands 700m high, the Aqueduct (El Acueducto) runs alongside Cuauhtemoc Park, the largest park in Morelia.
 The Aqueduct runs for over a mile through Morelia.
 In 1910 the Aqueduct stopped functioning.
 Some of the arches are starting to crumble.
 You can walk the length of the Aqueduct down Avenida Acueducto.